emipa606/SelectAdulthood/README.md

 ![Image](https://i.imgur.com/buuPQel.png)

-Some alien races have life-stages above adulthood, like elderly or ancient.
+Some races have life-stages above adulthood, like elderly or ancient.
 This causes issues when using the age-reversal for example as the vanilla logic is to assume that the last life-stage is adulthood.

 This mod lets you select what stage is to be considered adulthood for each race if needed.